 For this design, I also decided to use a puff border.
 To me it looks like icing around a cake and has a fun Valentine’s feel to it

 You can find all of our other hot pad designs here if you’re looking for something else.
 We are going to continue to come up with more designs.
 Hot pads are a great way to practice crochet on quick projects.

-Herringbone Half Double Crochet: (HHDC) yarn over, insert your hook, yarn over and pull a loop back through and continue pulling back through the first loop on your hook. yarn over and pull through the remaining two loops on your hook.
+Herringbone Half Double Crochet (HHDC): Yarn over (YO), insert your hook, YO and pull a loop back through and continue pulling back through the first loop on your hook.
+YO and pull through the remaining two loops on your hook.

-HDC Puff: Yarn over insert your hook, (in this pattern you will insert your hook around the post of HDC stitch you just made) yarn over and pull and loop up, repeat from * 2 more times.
-Yarn over and pull through all loops on your hook.
+HDC Puff: YO, insert your hook, (in this pattern you will insert your hook around the post of HDC stitch you just made) YO and pull and loop up, repeat from * 2 more times.
+YO and pull through all loops on your hook.

-Half Double Crochet: (HDC) yarn over, insert your hook, yarn over and pull up a loop, yarn over and pull through all three loops on your hook.
+Half Double Crochet (HDC): YO, insert your hook, YO and pull up a loop, YO and pull through all three loops on your hook.

 Print the graph.
 The odd rows are read right to left, the even rows left to right.